-- following a period of Total Disability for seven out of the first twelve working days of the Waiting Period, and - your ongoing disablement during the remainder of the Waiting Period, and - you have returned to work in your usual or an alternative occupation, and - your monthly income is less than your Pre-Disability Salary, and - you are under the care of, and complying with the reasonable advice given by a Medical Practitioner.
+- you were Totally Disabled for seven (7) out of the first twelve (12) consecutive days of the Waiting Period, and - you are continuously disabled for the remainder of the Waiting Period, and - you are following the advice of a Medical Practitioner in relation to your illness or injury for which you are claiming, and - you have returned to work in your usual or an - alternative occupation but only in a limited capacity, and - your monthly income is less than your Pre-Disability Salary.

-We will pay a partial disablement monthly benefit.
+The insurer will pay a partial disability monthly benefit.
 The benefit payable is calculated in accordance with the following formula.

-$[(A - B) \times C] / A$ where:
+[(A - B) / A] × C where: